How bushfires make thunderstorms

 Dangers of fire-generated thunderstorms

-These thunderstorms can be linked to dangerous and erratic fire behaviour that can make the fire more difficult and hazardous to fight.
+These thunderstorms can be linked to dangerous and erratic fire behaviour.
+This can make the fire more difficult and hazardous to fight.

 Change in fire direction and intensity